Photo credit: David Rochkind

 The Fogarty International Center and seven partner Institutes and Centers

-request input on approaches NIH might take to promote greater equity in global health research conducted in low- and middle- income countries (LMICs).
+requested input on approaches NIH might take to promote greater equity in global health research conducted in low- and middle-income countries (LMICs) in May 2022.

 Questions may be sent to